 ASUS XG27UQR 144Hz 4K IPS modelAs an Amazon Associate I earn from qualifying purchases made using the “Buy” button at the bottom of this post.
 Where possible, you'll be redirected to your nearest store.
 Further information on supporting our work.

 The 3840 x 2160 or ‘4K’ UHD resolution has a lot to offer for both play and productivity.
 The ASUS XG27UQR of the ROG Strix series offers this, with a focus on high refresh rate gaming.
 The monitor echoes the somewhat subdued ‘gamery’ aesthetic of other members of the series.
 Plenty of matte black plastics and a few elements with a slightly shinier satin plastic finish for a bit of visual interest.
 The bezels are quite thick for a modern monitor, with a single-stage design with a plastic bezel covering the panel border effectively.
 The OSD (On Screen Display) is controlled by a joystick and buttons at the rear of the screen, towards the right side as viewed from the front.

 Further details are available on the manufacturer’s website.
-Information on price and availability still to come.
+The monitor is listed for ~$800 USD.